2.4.1 Darwin Core Terms & Guidelines

 Data from Adriatic and Ionian Sea mega-fauna monitoring employing ferry as platform of observation along the Ancona-Igoumenitsa-Patras lane, from December 2014 to December 2018.

 The minimumDistanceAboveSurfaceInMeters and maximumDistanceAboveSurfaceInMeters is the distance, in meters, above or below a reference surface or reference point.
 The reference surface is determined by the depth or elevation.
 If the depth and elevation are 0, then the reference surface is the sea surface.
 If a depth is given (i.e. value >0), the reference surface is the location of the depth.
-This can be especially useful for sediment cores taken from the sea bottom (scenario 3 in figure and table below).
+This can be especially useful for sediment cores taken from the sea bottom (scenario 3 in Figure 2.2 and table below).
 In these cases the minimumDistanceAboveSurfaceInMeters/maximumDistanceAboveSurfaceInMeters would be a negative value.
 If no depth is given, then the elevation is the reference surface (scenario 5).

 Example values for each depth, distance above surface, and elevation field for the scenarios in the figure above are provided in the table below: